-Otherwise, the sense of living in a GCB is created by the direct connection between inside and outside, where the double-height living/dining space on the 1st storey, even for the upstairs units, seems a direct extension of the lush landscape outside where the combination of private pools and a large communal pool defining the site edge at the apex of the triangle create the sensation of living on water, where the lush bankside vegetation makes for a totally private refuge.
+The sense of living in a GCB is created by the direct connection between inside and outside, where the double-height living/dining space on the first storey, even for the upstairs units, seems a direct extension of the lush landscape outside - the combination of private pools and a large communal pool defining the site edge at the apex of the triangle create the sensation of living on water, where the lush bankside vegetation makes for a totally private refuge.

 This connection between the inside and the gardens outside is sustained throughout the units, including bedrooms and bathrooms, with timber decks marking the transition to the garden.

 Two units form the ground floor, each with its own private swimming pool.
-These units have two storeys (apart from the basement), with living, dining, wet and dry kitchens and two bedrooms on the 1st storey with two further bedrooms on the 2nd storey and a void connecting the two levels above the living space.
-Then two units sit above, each with a 4th storey roof terrace with private pool, timber deck and planters.
-In these upper units the lower floor contains the living/dining area, along with wet and dry kitchens, while the next floor is the private bedroom domain, again connected to the lower level by a void.
+These units have two storeys (apart from the basement), with living, dining, wet and dry kitchens and two bedrooms on the first storey, with two further bedrooms on the second storey, and a void connecting the two levels above the living space.
+Then two units sit above, each with a fourth storey roof terrace with private pool, timber deck and planters.
+In these upper units, the lower floor contains the living/dining area, along with wet and dry kitchens, while the next floor is the private bedroom domain, again connected to the lower level by a void.